Vermunds/SkyrimSoulsRE/README.md

         - `_root.TweenMenu_mc.BottomBarTweener_mc.BottomBar_mc.DateText` - Time/Date text instance.
 Modified every frame

 **Note, this list is for informative purposes only and may not be 100% correct or up-to-date in all cases.
 It may also change in the future.
 Please check the actual implementation in case of any doubts.**
-If you create a HUD/GUI mod that makes breaking changes to these paths please contact me and I will do my best to implement support for it.
+If you create a HUD/GUI mod that makes breaking changes to these paths please contact me or open an issue and I will do my best to implement support for it.

 ### Native code changes (for DLL developers)